 If landlords have not used a tenancy deposit scheme, tenants can apply to a local county court.

-Where courts determine the deposit was not protected they can order the person holding the deposit to either repay it to the tenant or pay it into a custodial tenancy deposit scheme bank account within 14 days.
+Where a court determines the deposit was not protected, they can order the person holding the deposit to either repay it to the tenant or pay it into a custodial tenancy deposit scheme bank account within 14 days.

-The court may also order the landlord to pay the tenant 3x the deposit within 14 days of making the order.
+The court may also order the landlord to pay the tenant three times the deposit amount within 14 days of making the order.

 Section 8 notice to quit